 A Federated Identity Management system is a set of technologies and standards that allows users from one domain to access resources in other domains.
 The most common use is Web-based Single Sign-On, where a user can access multiple websites, with only one login required.
 Authentication and non-repudiation can be accomplished in several ways.
 They vary in cost, sophistication, and resistance to spoofing/defeat.
 The need to achieve a reasonable level of authentication and non-repudiation is raised by public expectations, GPEA, the Privacy Act, and local policies and regulations.

 Among high-assurance communities, PKI has been implemented and policy exists to cover authentication requirements.
-But the certificates used (e.g., ACES and ECA) usually can only be issued to Government employees, certain contractors, and members of the Armed Forces.
+But the certificates used (e.g., ECA) usually can only be issued to Government employees, certain contractors, and members of the Armed Forces.
 Other means of authentication exist and are used by other agencies, businesses, and U.S. and foreign citizens, but there is no interoperability among them, within or outside PKI technology.
 Those who cannot afford the up-front cost of PKI, are intimidated by the questions they cannot answer, and/or do not seek to be Information Technology “pioneers,” await introduction of a government-wide cure-all.

 WidePoint subsidiary ORC’s Federated Solutions leverage existing methods of authentication that can be used to allow organizations already connected by the Internet to consider before exercising their own access policies and mechanisms.
 Once begun, subscribers could develop increasingly mature policies to ensure only those entitled gain access to their databases while facilitating expedited secure communications with their partners and customers.
 The process will also expedite development of an increased number of authentication methods with confidence levels that can only increase with use.